SS America (1939): February 1942 to end of 1942

-At 12:40 pm on 1 February, West Point—in company with Wakefield and under escort of Exeter, HMS Encounter, and —got under way.
+At 12:40 pm on February 1, 1942, West Point—in company with Wakefield and under escort of Exeter, HMS Encounter, and —got under way.
 The destroyers eventually went off to perform other duties, and Exeter as well soon dropped away to escort another convoy, leaving the two big troopships on their own.
 While they were en route, disconcerting news came over the radio.
 Japanese I-boats (identified after the war as I-162 and I-153) had been active in the vicinity, sinking six ships between them.
-West Point acquired an extra passenger while en route; for, on 4 February, a baby boy was born on board.
+West Point acquired an extra passenger while en route; for, on February 4, a baby was born on board.

-Colombo Harbor, Ceylon, where they arrived on 6 February, was so crowded that British authorities could not permit Wakefield to repair its damage there.
+Colombo Harbor, Ceylon, where they arrived on February 6, was so crowded that British authorities could not permit Wakefield to repair its damage there.
 The passengers, in turn, experienced much difficulty in arranging for suitable transportation ashore.
 In addition, neither transport could fully provision.

 British authorities requested the American ships to evacuate personnel to Bombay.
 Accordingly, West Point took on board eight men, 55 women, and 53 children, as well as 670 troops, for passage to India.
-Wakefield, despite its weakened condition caused by the direct hit on 29 January, embarked two naval ratings, six RAF personnel, and 25 men and one officer of a British Bofors gun detachment.
-The two ships departed Colombo on 8 February and, escorted by the Greek destroyer Vasilissa Olga, proceeded at 20 kn.
+Wakefield, despite its weakened condition caused by the direct hit on January 29, embarked two naval ratings, six RAF personnel, and 25 men and one officer of a British Bofors gun detachment.
+The two ships departed Colombo on February 8 and, escorted by the Greek destroyer Vasilissa Olga, proceeded at 20 kn.
 Captain Kelley later highly praised the operations of this sole escort.
 Although heavy weather was encountered en route, the Greek destroyer acquitted itself well, continuing to patrol its station "at all times at high speed ahead of our zig-zag."

 After discharging her evacuees at Bombay, West Point parted company with Wakefield and proceeded to Suez where she picked up Australian troops who were being withdrawn from the North African Campaign to fight the Japanese in Southeast Asia.
 Meanwhile, one disaster after another had plagued the Allied forces.
-Singapore fell on 15 February; Java on 4 March.
-West Point carried its embarked troops to Australia and disembarked them at Adelaide and Melbourne before heading across the Pacific toward San Francisco.
+Singapore fell on February 15; and Java on March 4.
+The West Point carried its embarked troops to Australia and disembarked them at Adelaide and Melbourne before heading across the Pacific toward San Francisco.